 Can I borrow or purchase a copy of a dissertation or thesis?

-Looking for dissertations or theses from other universities?
-Many are accessible online through ProQuest Dissertations & Theses Global.
-Citations with the "Full Text - PDF" link are available for download at no cost to K-State students, faculty, and staff.
+However, Interlibrary Services can usually borrow dissertations and theses.
+If you are looking for dissertations or theses from other universities, many are accessible online through ProQuest Dissertations & Theses Global.
 Electronic versions of many K-State dissertations, theses, and reports are also available free from K-State Research Exchange (K-REx).

 How can I tell if an article I want is offered in English or another language?

 Most of the databases on K-State Libraries' website have a "language" field.
 Try clicking on the article title to see the complete information about the article.
-Also, in your request form you can specify acceptable languages besides English.
+We can try to borrow items in other languages - on your request form you can specify acceptable languages (besides English).